sentinelworks/comment/README.md

-# This is the comment for USACO traing exercise
+# This is the comment for USACO training exercise

 How to conquer a USACO problem:
 1. Understand the problem